ByteSizedSam/ByteSizedSam/README.md

 ### 🌟 **Who am I?**
 I'm Sam—a self-driven learner stepping into the world of programming.
 My goal is to build a strong, practical coding skillset through structured learning and meaningful projects.
 My ultimate dream is to use these skills to explore global work opportunities.

+> "Coding isn't about what you know; it's about what you can figure out." 🌟

 ---

 ### 🔥 **My Current Tech Stack**